s88-01

-Why GCCs hire Indian startup ex-employees
+Why GCCs hire Indian start-up ex-employees

-Why are GCCs attracting jaded startup talent?
+Why are GCCs attracting exhausted start-up talent?

 Stability and structure